ivuorinen/starred/README.md

 - [nvim-telescope/telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) - Find, Filter, Preview, Pick.
 All lua, all the time.
 - [williamboman/mason.nvim](https://github.com/williamboman/mason.nvim) - Portable package manager for Neovim that runs everywhere Neovim runs.
 Easily install and manage LSP servers, DAP servers, linters, and formatters.
 - [zbirenbaum/neodim](https://github.com/zbirenbaum/neodim) - Neovim plugin for dimming the highlights of unused functions, variables, parameters, and more

+## Makefile

+- [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers

 ## Nunjucks